Omer-Zinman-Intel/TaggingApp/README.md

 ## Recent UI/UX Improvements (July 2025)

-- **Manual Import Content** and **Save as PDF** buttons are now located directly below all tag categories and above the main content area for improved workflow.
+- **Manual Import Content**, **Save as PDF**, and **Reset Completion Status** buttons are now located directly below all tag categories and above the main content area for improved workflow.
 No duplicate buttons remain.
+- **Reset Completion Status** instantly marks all notes in the current state as incomplete, updating both the UI and backend in real time.
 - **Category, Section, and Note Action Buttons** (edit/delete):
   - Strict, single-line alignment enforced for all action buttons, matching the alignment used in sections and notes.
   - The gap between edit and delete buttons is now as tight as possible, with no extra margin or flex gap.